An attempt to save money takes lives and ultimately costs millions in fines. Are you flipping mad yet? You should be. Updated July 15, 2023

 What’s been happening is that the airbag itself isn’t killing drivers: it’s shrapnel from the explosive device used to deploy the airbag.
 These metal fragments explode out at such a force that they slice right through skin, eyes, arteries, and even spinal columns.
 This is happening when the airbags deploy in minor crashes, collisions from which the victims should be walking away.

 Before you run out and disconnect your airbags (and I know some of you will), these explosive devices, or inflators, are needed in order to deploy the airbag.
 In fact, they’re in other safety devices throughout your vehicle and activate in crashes, but we’re focusing on airbags here.
 When the airbag sensors detect a crash, the inflators ignite, starting a chemical reaction that fills the airbag with gas.
 It sounds crazy scary, but airbags have saved thousands of lives.
-Between 2010 and 2013 (the latest year from which we have data), 9,554 lives were saved by frontal airbags.
+As of 2017 (the latest year from which we have data), 50,457 lives were saved by frontal airbags.
 Many thousands upon thousands more lives have been saved since the frontal airbag was introduced in the ‘70s.

 Problems with exploding airbags initially cropped up back in 2004 in Alabama when a Honda Accord airbag exploded, injuring its driver.
 Because it was the first incident, both Honda and Takata chalked it up to being an anomaly and moved on without issuing a recall.
 According to the New York Times, Honda did report the incident to NHTSA, but didn’t elaborate in the report that it was an airbag rupture.
 Then again in 2007, three more ruptures were reported to Honda, and again, Honda did not elaborate in their reports to NHTSA that the airbags were exploding.
 In 2007, Honda told Takata of the ruptures and Takata went to work to find the cause: manufacturing problems at their Mexican plant.
 However, the ruptures continued and after more testing, Takata linked the problem to manufacturing problems at their Washington state factory.